thiagorf/testing-leaflet/README.md

 The rotation Matrix doesn't work for rotations because the coordinates are geographic values in a projection(map)

-The bearing angle is to agressive for rotation, so an offset angle  is necessary between the roation handler and the cursor
+The bearing angle is too agressive for rotation, so an offset angle is necessary between the roation handler and the cursor

 ## Possible featues